Kurento/kurento/source/dev/dev_guide.rst

 This list of dependencies means that it is not possible to build the whole KMS on Ubuntu Trusty, at least not without the Kurento Packages Repository already configured in the system.
 But as we mentioned in the previous section, the mere presence of this repo will skip building as many packages as possible if the build script is able to find them already available for install with `apt-get`.

-In the case that we want to force building the whole KMS libraries and modules -*as opposed to downloading them from the repo*- the solution to this problem is to clone each module separately, and manually build them one by one, in the order given by their :ref:`development-dependency-list`.
+In case that we want to force building the whole KMS libraries and modules -*as opposed to downloading them from the repo*- the solution to this problem is to clone each module separately, and manually build them one by one, in the order given by their :ref:`dev-dependency-list`.